Spartan-CSharp/HotelManagementApp/README.md

 ### Room Types Table

 The homework from Lesson 36, Room Types Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a table that holds the room types.

+### Rooms Table

+The homework from Lesson 36, Rooms Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create the table that holds the rooms.